fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/assignment-2/assignment-2.md

 * Provide the Visualizations: Include images from the visualizations.
 If visualizations are interactive, include a GIF.
 * Summarize Key Findings: Briefly explain insights from the visualization.

+**For each visualization, you should clearly articulate how you transformed a sketch into a visualization, including images of the evolution.**

 2) One or more Jupyter notebooks (``.ipynb``) at the root directory of your git project, with each step of your exploratory process.
 Make sure it is *easily* reproducible and well documented, including both comments and plots.
-The notebooks should contain:
+The notebooks should be commented and contain:

 * Data loading & transformations (task 1)
 * Exploratory visualizations & analytics (task 2)
-* If applicable, Vega-Lite visualizations (task 3)
+* Vega-Lite visualizations (task 3)

 Notebooks should be well-documented with: